koding/kdlearn/guides/getting-started/workspaces/index.md

 ## Linking Workspaces to Existing Directories

-Workspace folders are just normal folders on the filesystem.
+Workspace folders are just normal folders on the file system.
 As such, as can use Unix symbolic links to folders to achieve what we want.
 As an example, lets create a Workspace linked to our Web directory.